T of C

 古琴體質

-A qin should be hung vertically,
+A qin should hang vertically or

-so the wood won't gradually curve
+the wood might gradually curve2

 The qin was prized as a collector's item as well as a music instrument (this sometimes